 Cisco's Small Business, Aironet, Meraki and Catalyst families of access points allow organizations to integrate wired and wireless infrastructure to provide the accessibility, capacity, performance, security and manageability needed to support practically any environment.
 These APs range from entry-level, single-band 802.11b/g/n devices with data rates of 300 Mb for very small businesses or telecommuters to 802.11ax (Wi-Fi 6) wireless access points suitable for handling hundreds of wireless clients per AP and delivering sustained data rates of more than 5 Gbps.
 Cisco's latest line of access points can be combined or clustered to deliver the capacity to handle wireless networks crowded with clients and with high usage rates of HD video applications.

-Small Business 100, 300 and 500 Family of APs
+Cisco Small Business 100, 300 and 500 Series of APs

-Cisco's Aironet Line of Access Points
+Cisco's Aironet Family of Wireless Access Points

 Cisco's Meraki Wireless Access Points

 Cisco's family of Meraki 2.4/5 GHz indoor access points include value-priced models for small businesses to advanced units supporting as high as 5.9 Gigabit per second throughput.
 Each Meraki indoor AP provides next-generation capabilities like self-configuring installation, advanced security, Bring-Your-Own-Device support, extensive traffic analysis, automatic web-based firmware updates, and unified cloud management via an intuitive dashboard.
 Each Cisco Meraki indoor AP also incorporates two high-power client-serving radios with boosted receive sensitivity plus a dedicated radio that offers (WIDS/WIPS) security for RF analysis and deep packet inspection.